vitessio/vt/README.md

   attributes and relevant subset of global variables.
 - **`vt planalyze`**: A tool that uses `vt keys` output plus a suggested VSchema to analyze potential query plans without bringing up a cluster.
 Queries are classified as:
-  - **Perfect**: Single-shard queries.
+  - **Pass-through**: Single-shard queries.
-  - **Good**: Single-route plans, no expensive multi-shard operations.
+  - **Simple routed**: Single-route plans, no expensive multi-shard operations.
-  - **Valid**: Plans requiring vtgate-level work.
+  - **Complex routed**: Plans requiring vtgate-level work.
 Acceptable if rarely used, but potentially slow for frequent queries.
-  - **Unsupported**: These queries currently not supported by Vitess.
+  - **Unplanable**: These queries currently not supported by Vitess.

 ## Installation